-St Mary of the Cross MacKillop
+St Mary of the Cross MacKillop founded the Sisters of St Joseph with Father Julian Tenison Woods in Penola in 1866, to meet the need of Catholic Education for the poor children of the bush.
+The Josephite

-founded the Sisters of St Joseph with Father Julian Tenison Woods in Penola in 1866, to meet the need of Catholic Education for the poor children of the bush.
+Children of the bush.
 The Josephite Tradition centres on generosity, faith, courage, prayer and trust in God.
 Mary was a great and courageous woman who lived her life in service to others.